Maryborough Cemetery: History

-Chapel
+Chapel history

 The mortuary chapel at the Maryborough Cemetery was designed by architect Willoughby Powell.

 The Mortuary Chapel at the Maryborough Cemetery was constructed in 1883–84, several years after the establishment of the cemetery, to shelter mourners attending graveside services.
 This unusual building was designed by Queensland architect Willoughby Powell.

 The architect, Willoughby Powell, was born in Cheltenham, England in about 1848 and was articled to the Cheltenham City Architect before emigrating to Queensland where he worked for Richard Gailey.
 He joined the Public Works Department as a draftsman in June 1874 but won a competition for the Toowoomba Grammar School and left his government position to supervise the construction works in 1875.
 He maintained a practice in Toowoomba until 1878 before returning to practice in Brisbane in 1879 and then to Maryborough in about 1882.
 During his time in Maryborough he designed many important buildings including Baddow House, the Royal Exchange Hotel, shops, the grandstand and stables at the Maryborough Turf Club, Tattersall's Hotel, Cafe Royal Hotel and a parsonage in Lennox Street.
 Powell again returned to practice in Brisbane and designed the Warwick Town Hall and the third Toowoomba Town Hall and was again appointed to the Works Department where he remained until 1902.
 Powell designed many fine buildings throughout Queensland and the Mortuary Chapel was one of the most unusual.